Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 10. Open a _Command Prompt_ window and run the following to get your client's IP address: `ipconfig`
 11. Switch to your _Server Core (srv2)_ machine.
 12. In PowerShell, run the following command: `ping client1-ipaddress` (Where client1-ipaddress is the address from Step 10.)
-1. Example: `ping 192.168.1.15`
+1. Example: `ping 10.0.40.11`
 13. Does it work?
-14. It if does, congratulations!
-You've just enabled ping for connectivity checking to _client1_ and have full connectivity checking for your entire environment!
+14. **It if does, congratulations!** You've just enabled ping for connectivity checking to _client1_ and have full connectivity checking for your entire environment!
 This will become _**very**_ handy in Labs 3-4.

 ## Investigation 2: Remote Management - Windows Server GUI (srv1)